-As I teach in the book, to ease the “cognitive load,” I use “bridging figures,” characters that go along the journey.
+As I teach in the Magnetic Memory Method Masterclass, to ease the “cognitive load,” I use “Bridging Figures,” characters that go along the journey.
 Because they can be used for more than one word or letter or piece of information at a time, that’s one less aspect of the crazy image that I’ve got to come up with (or that you’ve got to come up with).

 Here’s just three images with Ezra Pound as my bridging figure that I’ve created to help me both “see” and “hear” what these symbols mean:

 あ (a) Ezra Pound standing in Jesus Christ pose with a Christian fish symbol attacking his legs.
 He shouts Ah!

 い (i) Pound with two eels in his mouth, squirming, one long like an upside down seven, one short.
 They are squealing eee eee eee.

 う (u) Pound leaning on a stick with a beret cooing ooh as the weight is relieved by the stick.

 This process works great and by “leaning” on Ezra Pound throughout the journey, I was able to do fifteen in fifteen minutes.
 I’ll soon be making more time from Japanese and expect that I can do between 40-60 characters in 1.5 hours with reliable recall.
 As I talk about in the book, there will need to be corrections and there will be the need to rehearse the material.